 What is a sequential game?

 Sequential or dynamic play is a game in which the player chooses his action before others choose their action.
-In this type of game, each player is informed of the move made by the opposing player and according to that, he decides what to do in the next move.
+In this type of game, each player is informed of the move made by the opposing player, and according to that, he decides what to do in the next move.
 The difference between simultaneous games and sequential games is whether or not the players are aware of the opponent's movements.
 In fact, in such games, the next move of each player depends on the previous move of other players.
 An example of this series of games is chess.

-What is a simultaneous game?
+What is a concurrent game?

 - Voting in elections: In elections, each person makes his choice regardless of the votes of others.